Collagen is a vital protein needed by the body to continue making the skin look healthy and radiant.

 Antioxidants are substances that help in protecting the body from free radicals.
 Free radicals are molecules that are capable of causing damage to the body.
 It is not every antioxidant that’s capable of boosting collagen production, but they can assist the collagen present in carrying out its work effectively.

 We have several kinds of antioxidants that can safeguard and revitalize the skin in numerous ways.
 Antioxidants can be found in food and in nature abundantly.
-In line with the research posted to Evidence-Based Complementary and Alternative Medicine, below are some of the foods and drinks that contain antioxidants:
+Below are some of the foods and drinks that contain antioxidants:

 - Basil, oregano, and thyme essential oils